farzanyazdanjou/coconut-open-api-js/README.md

 - `suggest(query: string)`

-Retrieve a set of location suggestions based on the given query. _(not publicly available yet)_
+Retrieve a set of location suggestions based on the given query.

 - `supporting(method: number)`